Back to Blog

 3. Public-Private Pattern.
 This pattern holds both public and private cloud servers.
 Private clouds often have a firewall and more extensive security systems.
 This feature allows managers to detail what to share with the public ones.

-What are the 5 Types of Multi-Cloud Architecture?
+Types of Multi-Cloud Architecture

 1. Cloudification